 We spend a lot of time talking about the perch your bird sleep on because if you do the math your bird will sleep standing up (how they do that) about 50,000 hours – gripping it tightly for 12 hours at a time – it over the next 15 years.

 Without a doubt, the perch that most people pay the least amount of attention to really needs to have the most amount of attention paid to it based upon its overall use.

 video – Booda Soft Comfy Rope Perches – A Bird Cage Necessity

 For the other 10 to 14 hours your bird is up and awake in its cage, soft rope perches offer versatility in terms of interior and exterior cage navigation.

-Somewhere between soft rope perches and the single 3/4 inch (1.9 cm) softwood dowel rod extending across your cage usually between the feeder dishes (most likely the only perch that came with your birds cage) the category of hardwood perches consisting of manzanita and java a.k.a. coffee wood are your go to source for cagescaping.
+Somewhere between soft rope perches and the single 3/4 inch (1.9 cm) softwood dowel rod extending across your cage usually between the feeder dishes (most likely the only perch that came with your bird’s cage) the category of hardwood perches consisting of manzanita and java a.k.a. coffee wood is your go-to source for cagescaping.

 The Janka hardness test measures the pounds divided square inches required to embed a .444-inch steel ball to half its diameter in wood.

 It is one of the best measures of the ability of a wood species to withstand denting and wear.

 It is also a good indicator of how hard or easy a species is to saw or nail.
 Northern Red Oak, for example, has a Janka hardness rating of 1290.
 Brazilian cherry, with a rating of 2350, is nearly twice as hard.
 Values are obtained from multiple courses, & represent air-dried wood at 12% moisture.